-Mr. Netser (interpretation): Thank you, Mr. Speaker and thank you to the minister.
+Mr. Netser (interpretation): Thank you, Mr. Speaker.
+I also thank the minister.
 It is true that those patients definitely require escorts and caretakers.

 I know that some of them can speak a little bit of English, but many don't understand very much.
 Some are hard of hearing and a lot of them have a hard time understanding and speaking in English.
 I strongly believe that these patients require caretakers and I would like to know if the minister could tell the House and the listeners if he feels the same way.
 Thank you, Mr. Speaker.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-When it comes to those patients who have to travel south for medical, many of them require escorts and caretakers.
-When this is the case, they have to communicate and work with the medical travel staff at the hospital.
-If they would like to request an escort or caretaker, or if an escort is denied, they can complain to the Office of Patient Relations.
-I am encouraging people to do so and please let me know when things like that happen so that we can look into the matter.
+Many patients who have to travel south require escorts and caretakers.
+When this is the case, they have to communicate and work with the medical travel staff.
+If they would like to request an escort or caretaker, or if an escort is denied, they can make a complaint to the Office of Patient Relations.

+I am encouraging people to lodge their complaints and please let me know when things like that happen so that we can look into the matter.
 Sometimes it's a matter of simple misunderstandings, but I urge you to file a complaint and also contact the minister's office, as there are so many individuals that require that assistance.
-There are some people who can actually speak a little bit of English, but then become so intimidated when they are down south that they properly communicate in English, Mr. Speaker.
+There are some people who can actually speak a little bit of English, but then become so intimidated when they are down south that they can't properly communicate in English, Mr. Speaker.
 Thank you.